A game of drones

 Juan Jesús Roldán (Universidad Politécnica de Madrid)

-Mario Oviedo (Universidad Politécnica de Madrid)
+Mario Garzón (Universidad Politécnica de Madrid)

-Jaime Del Cerro (Universidad Politécnica de Madrid)
+Jaime del Cerro (Universidad Politécnica de Madrid)

 Antonio Barrientos (Universidad Politécnica de Madrid)